100daysofkubernetes/100DaysOfKubernetes/src/start/set-up-cluster.md

 # 100Days Resources
 * [Video by Anais Urlichs](https://youtu.be/uU-8Zcst5Qk)
-* Add your blog posts, videos etc. related to the topic here!
+* [Kubernetes cluster in your local machine using Docker Desktop]https://medium.com/backbase/kubernetes-in-local-the-easy-way-f8ef2b98be68?sk=1cf6c2f31d82d836a2a75503b2fb17be

 # Learning Resources
 - What is Kubernetes: [https://youtu.be/VnvRFRk_51k](https://youtu.be/VnvRFRk_51k)